doshik/JIC-2325-TA_Application_Website/README.md

 To download this project, please follow these steps:
 1. Click on the "Code" button and select "Download ZIP".
 2. Extract the downloaded ZIP file to your desired directory.
+3. Create a `.env` file in the `frontend` directory and add the following environment variables:
+   `REACT_APP_API_URL=http://127.0.0.1:PORT`
+   Specify the `PORT` where the backend will run, which corresponds to what you will set in the `backend` `.env`.
-3. Navigate to the `/frontend` directory and run the following commands to get the static files to serve.
-Note that you will have to set the required environment variables as documented in the next section prior to building the app.
+4. Navigate to the `/frontend` directory and run the following commands to get the static files to serve.
 ```
 npm install
 npm run build
 ```
-4. Create a `.env` file in the `frontend` directory and add the following environment variables:
-   `REACT_APP_API_URL=http://127.0.0.1:PORT`
-   Specify the `PORT` where the backend will run, which corresponds to what you will set in the `backend` `.env`.
 5. Navigate to the `/backend` directory and run the following commands to install the dependencies needed for the backend.
 ```
 export NODE_ENV=production